coding-Studio-vbit/cssoc_git/README.md

 # cssoc_git
-Add your name and tagline in the file.
+Add your name and tagline in the JSON File.